slotThe/slotThe.github.io/posts/xmonad-on-nixos.md

       Also, don't forget to provide XMonad with your configuration, lest you will be greeted by a black screen upon login.

+[^3]: {-}  󠀠

+      󠀠

+      󠀠

+      󠀠

+      󠀠

+      󠀠

+      󠀠

+      󠀠

+      󠀠

+      󠀠

+      󠀠

+      󠀠

+      󠀠

+      󠀠

+      󠀠

+      󠀠

+      󠀠

+      󠀠

+      󠀠

+      󠀠

+      󠀠

+      Note that `xmonad-contrib.modernise.${system}` was only temporarily needed until nixpkgs caught up with some upstream changes in XMonad.
+      If you still have this in your flake, you should probably remove it—it might lead to quirky behaviour upon evaluation!